lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 version of this draft.

-We would also like to specifically thank Monty Wiseman for providing the appendix showing how to carry a TPM 2.0 Attestation, and to Corey Bonell for helping with the hackathon scripts to bundle it into a CSR.
+We would also like to specifically thank Monty Wiseman for providing the appendix showing how to carry a TPM 2.0 Attestation, and to Corey Bonnell for helping with the hackathon scripts to bundle it into a CSR.

 Finally, we would like to thank Andreas Kretschmer and Thomas Fossati for their feedback based on implementation experience, and Daniel Migault and Russ Housley